g-sys-v2/vtm-version-difficulty-mapping/README.md

     -n: Number of dice being rolled in the OWOD roll
     -s: Number of successes required in the OWOD roll
     -d: OWOD Difficulty rating for the OWOD roll
-    --csv: Write all tables out as local CSV files
-    -h, --help: Print help statement
+    -w, --write: Write all tables out as local CSV files -h, --help: Print help statement
 ```